httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ~~~
 "@query-param";name="var": this%20is%20a%20big%0Amultiline%20value
 "@query-param";name="bar": with%20plus%20whitespace
+"@query-param";name="fa%C3%A7ade%22%3A%20": something
 ~~~

-If the encoding were not applied, the resultant value would be:
+If the encoding were not applied, the resultant values would be:

 ~~~
 "@query-param";name="var": this is a big
 multiline value
 "@query-param";name="bar": with plus whitespace
+"@query-param";name="façade\": ": something
 ~~~

-This base string violates the constraints on component values, and is therefore invalid.
+This base string contains characters that violate the constraints on component names and values, and is therefore invalid.

 ### Status Code {#content-status-code}